Homegrown slavery- A state-sponsored licence for trafficking?

 EU LEVEL: The Problem

 The EU agricultural policies support farmers and increase productivity whilst turning a blind eye to labour exploitation they help create.
-On the one hand, the EU has strong modern slavery policies,
+How the EU has become an accomplice for decades?

 Are the EU member states in the right direction to find a solution for us?